kumar-w0rkspace/Janitri_Assignment/Readme.md

-# Janitri QA Internship Assignment
+# Janitri QA Assignment

-This repository contains automation test scripts created as part of the QA Internship assignment for **Janitri Innovations**.
+This repository contains automation test scripts created as part of the QA assignment for **Janitri Innovations**.

 ## 📌 Tech Stack